-(4) Affordability Levels.
-Affordable Housing Units shall be made available to households earning up to eighty percent (80%) of the Area Median Income (AMI) for Cuyahoga County, as established annually by the U.S. Department of Housing and Urban Development (HUD).
+(c) AMI Source.
+AMI levels shall be based on AMI levels for Cuyahoga County, as established annually by the U.S. Department of Housing and Urban Development (HUD).

 (5) Duration of Affordability.
 Each Affordable Housing Unit shall remain affordable for a minimum of thirty (30) years from the date of initial occupancy.
 A separate affordability covenant or similar instrument shall be executed and recorded only if the applicant cannot demonstrate that the units are already subject to equivalent long-term affordability restrictions through an existing federal, state, or local affordable-housing financing or regulatory agreement.
+(8)

-(6) Compliance Review.
+Compliance Review.
 Compliance with this Section shall be verified as part of the Site Plan approval process described in Section 1149.3.
 No Certificate of Occupancy shall be issued for any portion of residential development associated with a given threshold until the City confirms that the required Affordable Housing Units for that threshold have been completed and are available for occupancy.

-(7) Affordable Housing Unit.
+Affordable Housing Unit.
 A dwelling unit reserved for occupancy by, and affordable to, households with annual incomes up to eighty percent (80%) of the Area Median Income (AMI) for Cuyahoga County, as published annually by the U.S. Department of Housing and Urban Development (HUD) and adopted by the Ohio Housing Finance Agency (OHFA) for income-restricted housing programs pursuant to Chapter 175 of the Ohio Revised Code.

-(8) Area Median Income (AMI).
-The median household income for the Cleveland-Elyria, OH HUD Metro Fair Market Rent Area, as established annually by the U.S. Department of Housing and Urban Development (HUD) and used by the Ohio Housing Finance Agency (OHFA) to determine program income limits.
+Moderate-Income Housing Unit.
+A dwelling unit reserved for occupancy by, and affordable to, households with annual incomes up to one-hundred twenty percent (120%) of the Area Median Income (AMI) for Cuyahoga County, as published annually by the U.S. Department of Housing and Urban Development (HUD) and adopted by the Ohio Housing Finance Agency (OHFA) for income-restricted housing programs pursuant to Chapter 175 of the Ohio Revised Code.